Welcome to Seattle Photographic Society!

 Projected night is the first Tuesday of every month.
 Print night is the second Tuesday.
 The next dates are:

 • Projected Image Night.
-Tuesday, January 6, 7pm.
-Theme = Still Life*.
-Commentators scheduled are Bill Ray and Gary Marcos.
+Tuesday, February 3, 7 pm.
+Theme = All About Light*.
+Commentators scheduled are Alicia and Greg.
 Please submit your images by 2 pm Monday the day before the meeting.
 To keep to our two hour timeframe, we kindly ask that all participants keep their commentary and responses short.

 For details on image Category rules, check the SPS website under Competitions - Competition Categories.
 Reminder that Theme images follow the guidelines of Open Category.